 Brief Overview:

-We are seeking SIS for the MA Helplines, the IL Helplines, and VT Helplink.
+We are seeking SIS for the MA Helplines, the IL Helplines, OR Hotline, and VT Helplink.
 We refer to these projects collectively as “the Helplines.”
 SIS establish rapport with consumers who have substance use, gambling, or related concerns via the phone, text, & online chat, elicit relevant information to accurately assess needs, gather and record data, provide referrals to appropriate services, and support consumers by encouraging them to follow through with accessing the referred services.

 Position Description: